K15t/gulp-viewport/README.md

 Each section in the file is represents a Confluence server, also called **target system**.
 In the example above there is one target system called **DEV**.

+**NOTE:** If any entry contains a semicolon, make sure to escape it like this `\;`.
+This is necessary because in ini files, semicolons start a comment.

 For advanced usage, please refer to the instructions below.